gabkhazak/Project-1/README.md

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-- ...Install docker.io
+- Install docker.io
-- ...Install python3-pip
+- Install python3-pip
-- ...Install docker module
+- Install docker module
-- ...Increase virtual memory and Use more memory
+- Increase virtual memory and Use more memory
-- ...Download and launch a docker elk container with published ports: 5601, 9200, 5044
+- Download and launch a docker elk container with published ports: 5601, 9200, 5044

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.